pharo-ide/Calypso/Calypso-NavigationModel.package/ClyNavigationEnvironment.class/README.md

 - accessGuard, protects any modification of queryCache
 - updateGuard, protects cache updating in the way that multiple changes will be always processed in sequence

+In my cache the query is a key and the result is a value.
+The cache is weak and unused result is cleaned by GC.
+In same time unused keys (queries which result is cleaned) are collected when new query is executed (using #cleanGarbageInCache).

-I provide plugins collection which are subclasses of ClyEnvironmentPlugin.
-Plugins responsible to extend queries of particular system:
+I am extendable by plugins, subclasses of ClyEnvironmentPlugin.
+Plugins are responsible to extend queries of particular system in following ways:

-- plugin can extend properties of special kind of query items, ClyBrowserItem instances.
+- plugin can extend properties of query result (ClyBrowserItem instances and query metadata).
-- plugin can extend system with extra information from other systems.
+- plugin can supply information about other systems.
-As package it can extend visibility of existing scopes by providing new information which can be retrieved by new queries.
+Plugins are packaged separatelly.
+Plugin package can extend visibility of existing scopes by providing new information from external systems.
+This information can be retrieved by new queries.
-And to manage information from external system plugin can notify environment about changes from it.
+And to manage this information plugin should notify environment about external changes.

 To add plugin use following method:

-	environment addPlugin: MyTestPlugin new
+	environment addPlugin: MyTestPlugin new.

-I attatch new plugin to my system when it is added to me.
+And to access plugins use:

+	environment pluginsDo: aBlock

-And when I am attached to the system I also attach all my plugins to it.
+When I am attached to the system I also attach all my plugins to it using:

- it can extend

-They affect set of properties for each item which is retrieved by queries.
-These properties are used by UI related plugins to extend look and feel of tools.

--------------------todo---------------------------------

-I have plugins collection which are ClyEnvironmentPlugin subclasses.
-They affect set of properties for each item which is retrieved by queries.
-These properties are used by UI related plugins to extend look and feel of tools.

-For more details look at ClyEnvironmentScope and ClyEnvironmentContent comments.

-Public API and Key Messages

-- selectScope: scopeClass of: arrayOfObjects
-- withCachedScopesDo: aBlock
-- resolveItem: anEnvironmentItem of: anEnvironmentContent
+	plugin attachToSystem

+In this method plugin is able to subscribe on own system changes to notify environment about them.

 Internal Representation and Key Implementation Points.

     Instance Variables
 	plugins:		<Collection of<ClyEnvironmentPlugin>>>
-	scopeCache:		<Dictionary of<ClyEnvironmentScope class,Dictionary of<Array,ClyEnvironmentScope>>>
+	queryCache:		<WeakValueDictionary of<ClyQuery, ClyQueryResult>>
+	system: 	<Object>
 	updateStrategy:	<ClyEnvironmentUpdateStrategy>
+	updateGuard:	<Mutex>
+	accessGuard:	<Mutex>